-As Chair, I am immensely grateful to all the members of the Clinical Working Group, both Johanniter International (JOIN) members and those experts invited to join us for the development process.
+As Chair, I am immensely grateful to all the members of the Clinical Working Group, both Johanniter International (JOIN) members and those experts invited to join us for the development process who have contributed to this revised edition.
 Without their commitment, diligence and ability to collaborate, these Guidelines would not have been possible.